FAO Schwarz: Toys "R" Us, Inc.

 In May 2009, Toys "R" Us Inc. acquired FAO Schwarz.
 In 2009, Toys "R" Us subsequently put temporary FAO Schwarz boutiques in its U.S. Toys "R" Us stores for the holidays, and in October 2010, the concept was expanded into permanent boutiques in Toys "R" Us stores.
 In addition, FAO Schwarz-branded infant and toddler items are available in all of its Babies "R" Us stores nationwide.
 The company closed the Las Vegas location in January 2010, followed by its previous flagship New York store.

 ThreeSixty Group

 In October 2016, ThreeSixty Group, Inc. acquired FAO Schwarz from Toys ‘R’ Us, Inc.

 The FAO Schwarz brand is currently the property of the descendants of the founder through the FAO Schwarz Family Foundation but is exclusively operated by ThreeSixty Group.
 In August 2018, ThreeSixty Group announced plans to open two new FAO Schwarz stores in New York.
 The one at 30 Rockefeller Plaza in Rockefeller Center opened on November 16, 2018.
-Public transit access is available at 47-50 Streets Rockefeller Center Station.
+The store features live toy demonstrations and carries many toys that are hard to find in the United States such as BRIO.
+Public transit access is available at 47th–50th Streets–Rockefeller Center station.
 The second opened at LaGuardia Airport in December 2018.

 In October 2018, FAO Schwarz pop-up stores opened at 90 Hudson's Bay Company stores across Canada, just ahead of the Christmas holiday season, to remain open through the holidays.

-In March 2019 a store opened at Chicago Midway Airport.
+In March 2019, a store opened at Midway International Airport in Chicago.

+Also in 2019, an F.A.O.
+Schwartz shop opened in Arnotts department store in Ireland, replacing its original toy shop.

-In November 2021 a store opened in Milan.
+In November 2021, a store opened in Milan.

+In spring 2024, a new location opened in Paris at Galeries Lafayette Haussmann department store.